Multi Scale Identity-Preserving Image-to-Image Translation Network for Low-Resolution Face Recognition: Experiments and Results

 \subsection{Low-Resolution Face Identification on a Controlled Face Data Set}

 The images of the AR data set were captured in different illumination conditions, facial expression and occlusion.
+It contains over 4,000 color images corresponding to 126 people's faces (70 men and 56 women).
+The reason we selected this data set was to evaluate our method on a controlled benchmark data set \cite{zhang2021dissimilarity}\cite{kar2020triangular}\cite{prasad2020deep}\cite{li2019low}.
 The faces are in a frontal view and under strictly controlled conditions.
-In our work, we selected 100 subjects (50 men, 50 women).
+In this experiment following the setup in \cite{li2019low}, we selected 100 subjects (50 men, 50 women).
 For each subject one image from day 14 as gallery and one image from day 1 as probe.
 The gallery was resized to 128x128 and the probe was downsampled to 11x8, 16x12, 16x16, 21x15 and 32x32.
-We calculated the cumulative match characteristic up to rank-100 between the gallery and the super-resolved version of the probe which is shown in Figure \ref{AR_cmc}.
+We calculated the cumulative match characteristic up to rank-100 between the gallery and the super-resolved version of the probe.
+This shows whether there is the correct target identity within the first $n$ predicted identities. $n$ is called the rank and the cumulative match characteristic is the sum of these ranks.
+We emphasize that AR data set was not used for training and our model is only evaluated on this data set.
 As depicted in Figure \ref{AR_cmc}, our model performs very well for all low resolutions.

-Table \ref{AR_rank1} shows a comparison of rank-1 correct match score between our model and other state-of-the-art models on the AR data set.
+Table \ref{AR_rank1} shows a comparison of rank-1 cumulative match score between our model and other state-of-the-art models on the AR data set.
 As demonstrated in Table \ref{AR_rank1}, in all tested low-resolution conditions, our model outperforms the competing methods significantly.
-This indicates that in controlled view condition (frontal view) and under variations of illumination, facial expression, and occlusion, our proposed model is the best performing model for low-resolution face recognition, and for resolutions 32x32 and above it is performing with 100 accuracy rate.
+This indicates that in controlled view condition and under variations of illumination, facial expression, and occlusion, our proposed model is the best performing model for low-resolution face recognition, and for resolutions 32x32 and above it is performing with 100 accuracy rate.
+Figure \ref{AR_vis_res} illustrates examples of the reconstructed faces in the AR data set with our proposed model for various input resolutions.
+As depicted, qualitatively, our proposed method also performs well in super-resolving low-resolution AR faces.